bruno-lang/alma/README.md

 selection.

-References can always be resolved before a grammar is actually used to control a parser so in practice they might just be used to initially describe the grammar through instructions but in the actual grammar instance they might not appear any longer.
+References can always be resolved before a grammar is actually used to control a parser so in practice they might just be used to initially describe recursion and reuse in a grammar through instructions.
+In a actual grammar instance (in its runtime representation) they might not appear any longer.
 But this can be implemented either way.

 _Pseudo-code (during parsing):_